SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ### Some of these events seem kinda... weird?
-At first glance, nore than half of the users and generators seem, at best, odd - and a good few of them might appear entirely useless.
-Most of the event system can only truly be understood when considering the full range of generators and users - particularly the CCL.
+At first glance, more than half of the users and generators seem, at best, odd - and a good few of them might appear entirely useless. *That was certainly my first impression! -Spence* Most of the event system can only truly be understood when considering the full range of generators and users - particularly the CCL .
 One of the tragedies of a datasheet is that it - generally - lacks a "why".
-Behind every mysterious event, there is a use case that seems obscure to most people - but within some sub-field, it's common and essential.
-There are also times when something may seem surprising until you're more familiar with the event and logic systems in general.
+Behind every mysterious event generator or user, and every crazy register option, there is a use case - maybe an obscure one - for which that functionality is a big deal.

 ### How do I read the levels of the event channels?
 From your code?
-As far as I can tell, short of piping them to a pin and reading that, you don't (and no, I really don't understand why they couldn't have tied those synchronizers that connnect the internal async channels to the sync ones to the bits of a register - but I'm not Microchip engineeer.
+As far as I can tell, short of piping them to a pin and reading that, you don't (and no, I really don't understand why they couldn't have tied those synchronizers that connnect the internal async channels to the sync ones to the bits of a register - but I'm not Microchip engineeer).

 ## Event
-Class for interfacing with the built-in Event system.
-Each event generator channel has its own object.
+Class for interfacing with the Event systemn (`EVSYS`).
+Each event channel has its own object.
 Use the predefined objects `Event0`, `Event1`, `Event2`, `Event3`, `Event4`, `Event5`, `Event6`, `Event7`, `Event8`, and `Event9`.
-Note that channels have different functionality, so make sure you use the right channel for the task.
+Note that not all generators are available on all channels, so make sure you use the right channel for the task.
+When using a generator common to all channels, pick the highest number channel that is not already in use.
+T
 In short:
 * `genN::rtc_div8192`, `genN::rtc_div4096`, `genN::rtc_div2048` and `genN::rtc_div1024` are only available on odd numbered channels
 * `genN::rtc_div512`, `genN::rtc_div256`, `genN::rtc_div128` and `genN::rtc_div64` are only available on even numbered channels